 Make and publicize a diversity and inclusion statement regarding racial stance on website and Facebook/Instagram/Twitter.
 This was completed in February of 2021.
 Please see our statement here.

 Specific statement about support available for internships.
-This was completed in February of 2021, however we are continually working on making this even better!
+This was completed in February of 2021 and we had offer stipends to four different interns since then, however we are continually working on making this even better!
 Check out our intern page with this information.
 And check out our intern page to meet the current and past interns that we have been proud to host and work with us!

 Work with The Evergreen State College’s Native Pathways program to understand and start to break down barriers with Native American tribes in our area and in the regions we undertake research projects.
 We have had many meetings with the director of the program and professors as well as presented to the student body of the program to talk about ways to make our internship and programs more inclusive.

 - Provide additional workshops or educational seminars about systemic racism.
 Completed.